ECOWAS holds extraordinary summit on Mali crisis | DW | 27.07.2020

 The mediators — led by former Nigerian president Goodluck Jonathan — had proposed a roadmap that would lead Mali out of its ongoing crisis.

-They convinced the government led by that a power-sharing deal was an option to break the impasse.
+They convinced the government led by that a power-sharing deal led by President Keita was an option to break the impasse.

 Under this route, the formation of a transitional government would see the ruling coalition take up 50% of the seats in the government, leaving 30% for the opposition and 20% for civil society groups.